dbramwell/react-animate-on-scroll/README.md

 Whether the element should only animate once or not.

+**style** - default {}

+A style object can be assigned to any ScrollAnimation component and will be passed to the rendered dom element.
+Its probably best to avoid manually setting animationDuration or opacity as the component will modify those attributes.

 **afterAnimatedIn**

 Callback function to run once the animateIn animation has completed.
 Receives the visibility of the element at time of execution.